-If your cat has a sensitivity/reaction to a flea collar it should be removed immediately and an alternate flea product should be used.
+If your cat has a sensitivity/reaction to a flea collar, remove it immediately and find an alternate flea product.
 If your cat has redness or sores, speak to your veterinarian before applying any topical or shampoo flea products to your cat.
 Only use flea collars for cats as dog flea collars can contain chemicals toxic to cats and never combine flea collars with other flea treatments unless your veterinarian has told you it is safe to do so.

 I’m not a huge fan of flea collars, there are more effective flea products on the market which do a better job with fewer side effects.

 Some cats can have an adverse reaction to flea treatments which causes itching, redness, blistering and sores and hair loss where the product has been placed.